Written by Scott Wilson

 Unlike clinical social work licenses, certification doesn’t come with any legal practice authority or a clearly defined scope of practice.
 Instead, it may be best viewed as a state government version of the sort of professional certifications offered by NASW and other major national social work organizations.
 It serves as an official assessment and approval of your qualifications to handle administrative, organizing, planning, and other mezzo-level social work services.

-plastic flamingo pulling boat on trailerA Florida CMSW is roughly similar to Licensed Master Social Workers (LMSWs) in many other states — they do not have full independent clinical practice authority, but offer a master’s-level credential reserved for MSW graduates performing many other kinds of social work services.
+A Florida CMSW is roughly similar to the Licensed Master Social Worker (LMSW) credential offered in many other states — the CMSW does not grant full independent clinical practice authority, but offers a master’s-level credential reserved for MSW graduates performing many other kinds of social work services.

-Those are all the things CMSWs can’t do unless they also hold an LCSW.
+Those are all things CMSWs can’t do unless they also hold an LCSW.
 But what they can do is literally everything else that falls within the purview of social work.

 Because of this, the CMSW may actually be a credential that is sought out by social workers who already hold an LCSW.
 It doesn’t require much more in the way of qualifications.
 In fact, LCSW post-graduate supervised experience can count toward a CMSW.